The fundamental, physical, and functional unit of heredity

 Genome is defined as the complete set of genetic material in an organism.
 Thus, all the genes contained inside a cell, i.e. the nuclear and extranuclear genes, are collectively referred to as the genome.
 For instance, the genome of a bacterium refers to the whole single chromosome contained inside it.
 The human genome, in contrast, is made up of approximately 35,000 genes or three billion chemical base pairs.

 Gene vs. Allele

 The variants of a gene controlling the same trait and occupying a specific region on a chromosome are referred to as alleles.
-A particular trait may be determined by a pair of alleles or by the interaction of a series of alleles as in the case of the multiple allelic trait (or polygenic inheritance).
-Certain traits that are determined by a pair of alleles, one of them would be dominant while the other, recessive.
+A particular trait may be determined by a pair of alleles or by the interaction of a series of alleles as in the case of the multiple allelic traits (or polygenic inheritance).
+Certain traits are determined by a pair of alleles; one of them would be dominant while the other, recessive.

 Structure and Function